esterl/sketches-evaluation/reports/estimating-total/digest.md

 ### More packets

 So what happens if we have a sketch with many more packets?
-That is what our next experiment tried to see next, when we considered 10000 packets.
+That is what our next experiment tried to study by considering 10000 packets.

 ![](figures/digest2.png)